Alleged killer on Toronto police's most-wanted list extradited after U.S. arrest

 He was pronounced dead at the scene.

-Surveillance video shows two suspects in hooded jackets approach the car from the front and back and fire several shots in the span of about 17 seconds before running away.
+Surveillance video showed two suspects in hooded jackets approach the car from the front and back and fire several shots in the span of about 17 seconds before running away.